History of Game Informer in Timeline

 August 2, 2024: GameStop Shuts Down Game Informer

-On August 2, 2024, GameStop leadership abruptly shuttered Game Informer and laid off its staff.
-The publication's website was replaced with a "farewell" page.
+On August 2, 2024, GameStop leadership abruptly shuttered Game Informer publication and laid off its staff.
+The publication's website was replaced with a static "farewell" page.

-August 5, 2024: Former Staff Share Farewell Message
+August 5, 2024: Farewell Message on Game Informer X Account

-On August 5, 2024, a former Game Informer staffer seemingly took control of the Game Informer X account one last time to share a proper farewell before it was wiped by Gamestop.
+On August 5, 2024, a former Game Informer staffer seemingly took the reins of the Game Informer X account one last time to share a proper farewell, which included images of the Game Informer masthead before the account was wiped.

-In August 2024, GameStop discontinued Game Informer after 33 years of publication and 368 issues.
-The associated website was also shut down with its digital archive removed.
+In August 2024, GameStop discontinued Game Informer after 33 years of publication and 368 issues, also shutting down its associated website and removing its digital archive.

 2024: Website Content Deleted

-In 2024, when the magazine folded, the website's content was deleted and replaced with a splash page.
+In 2024, when the magazine folded, the website's content was deleted and replaced with a splash page announcing the closure.
+Independent archival projects are in the works.

 In March 2025, Game Informer announced its acquisition by Gunzilla Games, becoming its own business.
-The acquisition includes a revival of the website and the restoration of the digital archive.
+The acquisition included a revival of the magazine's website, restoration of the digital archive, and rehiring of laid-off staff.

 March 19, 2025: Social Media Teaser